curl/curl/docs/MANUAL.md

  - `Curr.Speed`  - the average transfer speed the last 5 seconds (the first
                    5 seconds of a transfer is based on less time of course.)

-The `-#` option will display a totally different progress bar that does not need much explanation!
+The `-#` option displays a totally different progress bar that does not need much explanation!

 ## Speed Limit